 Our preschools use the E Ola!
 Standards as the foundation for curriculum, instruction and assessment.
 E Ola! is used to assess student growth and achievement as it relates to developing Native Hawaiian Identity and Learners' Strong Foundation rooted in Hawaiian culture, knowledge, values and practices.
-Progress is also assessed in the following developmental domains:
+Progress is also assessed in the following social-emotional and academic domains: